Things to see and do - Soest

 Altes Stellwerk 9 D - 59494 Soest

-Featuring free parking and free wired internet, this modern motel offers brightly decorated rooms with flat-screen TV.
+Featuring free parking and free WiFi, this modern motel offers brightly decorated rooms with flat-screen TV.
 It is a 10-minute walk from Soest Train Station.
-The bright, simply furnished rooms at City Motel Soest feature wooden floors, and..
+The bright, simply furnished rooms at City Motel Soest feature wooden floors, and each has ..

 Jakobistr.
 75 D - 59494 Soest